-Auditing contractors – How to ensure safety in the workplace
+Auditing contractor safety in the workplace

 According to Dodge, poor contractor safety culture and unsafe management practices are responsible for about 71% of reported injuries.
 When insufficient worker safety is the norm and standard operating procedure, the consequences — monetary or otherwise — are dire.
 Let us talk about how you can stay on top of contractor safety within your workplace.